 A community hub, arts heritage gallery and community centre; three new facilities for the people of Stratford made possible thanks to our £1m CommYOUnity Challenge.

-The three schemes were announced as the winners of the £1m challenge at the Touch FM Pride of Stratford Awards on Friday (February 7th).
+The three schemes were announced as the winners of the £1m challenge at the Touch FM Pride of Stratford Awards in February.